Mohamed Elmasry: Relationship with Tarek Fatah

 Regarding the October 2004 controversy involving Elmasry, Tarek Fatah, a founder of the Muslim Canadian Congress, had stated that "...to believe all Israelis are targets is the height of hypocrisy."

 Fatah also stated that: "In refusing to step aside, Elmasry and the CIC have demonstrated the authoritarian and dictatorial nature of their structure.[...]
 They purport to speak for Canada's 600,000 Muslims, but are not accountable or answerable to them.[...]
 We demand he [Elmasry] not[...] masquerade as leader of the community."

 Regarding Elmasry's statements, Fatah wrote that "Elmasry accused his Muslim opponents of being traitors to their faith—an allegation that is read as a charge of apostasy, with all its ugly consequences" and that "It is especially sad that Mohamed Elmasry and his allies have chosen the holy month of Ramadan to launch their broadside on progressive Muslims."

 In June 2006, Elmasry, named four public figures – Tarek Fatah among them – of taking every opportunity to bad-mouth Islam.
 Specifically, Elmasry stated that Fatah is "well known in Canada for smearing Islam and bashing Muslims".
 Fatah blasted Elmasry, stating that "[t]his is a classic threat to label anyone as an apostate and then marginalize them,[...]
 And this is what Mr. Elmasry has done by listing me as the top anti-Islam Muslim."
 Fatah stated that he views the label from Elmasry as tantamount to a death sentence.
-However, some Islamic scholars disagreed with Fatah's characterization of Elmastry's comments.
+However, some Islamic scholars disagreed with Fatah's characterization of Elmasry's comments.
 Leonard Librande, professor of religion at Carleton University, told CTV News that "There's nothing particularly Islamic in this...
 There are differences of opinion frequently in the community.
 It doesn't mean somebody is going to kill you."

 However, Fatah has argued that "in the Muslim world[...] allegations of apostasy are used to silence critics and human rights workers" and that "Some interpretations of Sharia call for apostates to be killed.
 Such views have forced many Muslims to flee their countries of birth and take refuge in tolerant Western nations such as Canada.
 To now find ourselves harassed in Canada by some Muslims here is alarming and ironic."